womblee/REMOTE2LOCAL/README.md

-; Personally I use this as a fast utility to replace my server files with github ones [Config] local = Local directory in which things will be copied to github = Remote directory from which the files will copied
+; Personally I use this as a fast utility to replace my server files with github ones [Config] local = Local directory in which things will be copied to remote = Remote directory from which the files will copied
 ```
 2. Run the script